ozzwoy/Algorithmics-Course-2022/README.md

 # Algorithmics-Course-2022
-Repository with practical tasks from Algorithmics course in University of Tartu
+Repository with practical tasks from Algorithmics course in University of Tartu.
+I feel sorry for everyone who's obliged to take this course.
+May this code ease your sufferings.